outdreamer/build-a-cure-1/docs/problem_solving_automation_selection.md

 				- electricity

+## Choosing automation starting point

-Based on where the problem is & what type it is, you can start with different methods:
+- Based on where the problem is & what type it is, you can start with different methods:
 	- if youre trying to invent something, you can start with structure-fitting or a conceptual query
 	- if youre trying to figure a system out, you can start with system derivation
 	- if youre trying to predict an optimal function of variables in a system, and you have the system knowledge & intents mapped in the system, you can start with vectorization of the problem space
 	- if youre trying to find a path across a variance gap or use unused variance, & you have the system knowledge, you can start with modeling gaps in the problem systems as solutions
 	- if you need a quick approximation of system understanding and dont have time for system derivation, you can start with interface derivation
 	- if you have a lot of specific information about objects in the system and are missing a few relationships, you can use queries on the object model

-The methods listed in problem_solving_matching.md use different starting points:
+- The methods listed in problem_solving_matching.md use different starting points:
 	- matching structures
 	- solution/problem/system metadata
 	- using conceptual/intent/variance interfaces
 	- derivation methods (systems, interfaces, functions, structures)

-These differ in:
+- These differ in:
 	- focus/scope/interface
 	- info requirements (host system is known, some variable relationship rules are known, some definitions are known, variance gaps are known)
 	- tool access (pre-computed conceptual network, access to common solution functions)
 	- primary solution function (query, transform, matching)